syedahmedjamil/jenkins/jenkins_ansible_basic/README.md

 # about
-ansible playbook to install and run jenkins using docker image on a fresh ubuntu server
+Ansible playbook to install and run Jenkins using Docker on a fresh ubuntu server

 # vm details